nickmoline/nickmoline.github.io/_posts/2020-10-04-the-next-adventure.md

 It is bittersweet to set off of this new adventure.
 I will miss my friends here in the bay area, and I'll miss Justia.
 I've loved working at Justia and have been very proud of the free legal information projects I've been a part of there.

 At the same time, however, I'm very excited about what comes next.
 It is exciting to start a new campaign, to find new challenges.
-I'm excited to see what projects I'll get to work on at eZoic, and I'm very excited to start anew in a new area (well mostly new, I spent the first 10 years of my life in Southern California, and Barbara and I have visited Disneyland in Southern California, between 1 and 4 times a year for the last decade).
+I'm excited to see what projects I'll get to work on at Ezoic, and I'm very excited to start anew in a new area (well mostly new, I spent the first 10 years of my life in Southern California, and Barbara and I have visited Disneyland in Southern California, between 1 and 4 times a year for the last decade).

 _Your party sets out southward towards a new city, and a new home, with new foes to defeat, new challenges to undertake, and a new adventure around every corner.
 Your party stumbles across something exciting along the way, Roll for Initiative._